Bitter Taste in Mouth: 7 Common Causes and How to Fix It

 How to Fix It:

-- Treat the underlying sinus infection with medications prescribed by your doctor.
+- Treat the underlying sinus infection with medications.

 - Use a saline nasal spray to clear out mucus and relieve congestion.